Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Policy Learning via Diffusion Bridge

 \textbf{Training Objective of BridgePolicy.} In order to learn such a bridge to reverse the process, we adopt the following reconstruction training objective to train a data prediction neural network $\boldsymbol{a}_\theta(\boldsymbol{a}_{t}, \boldsymbol{a}_T, t)$ that directly maps any $\boldsymbol{a}_t$ to the clean action $\boldsymbol{a}_0$:

-where we follow the $l_1$ norm in UniDB \cite{zhu2025unidb} regarding the order of the norm, and provide the ablation study in the Supplementary Materials.
+where we follow the $l_1$ norm in UniDB \cite{zhu2025unidb} regarding the order of the norm, and provide the ablation study in Appendix.
 Consequently, BridgePolicy naturally integrates the informative observations $\boldsymbol{a}_T = \boldsymbol{o}$ both in the SDE trajectories and the neural networks and aims to learn a stochastic trajectory that transforms the observation $\boldsymbol{o}$ into a plausible action $\boldsymbol{a}$.